rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

 `HDMIInput.onLowLatencyModeChanged`

 ### 5.2.
-Input Source Device Auto Low Latency Mode Notification
+Auto Low Latency Mode Signalled
-The `HDMIInput` module **MUST** have an `onSourceAutoLowLatencyModeChanged` notification that fires when any HDMI input device changes its advertising for ALLM.
+The `HDMIInput` module **MUST** have an `onAutoLowLatencyModeSignalChanged` notification that fires when the ALLM signal from the source connected to a port changes.

 This notification **MUST** have an object payload.

-The object payload **MUST** have a `port` string property that denotes which input port has detected a change to the ALLM advertising.
+The object payload **MUST** have a `port` string property that denotes which input port has detected a change to the ALLM signal.

-**TODO**: is advertising appropriate for the device or just the port?
-Signalling was confusing, since we also have a signal proprty.

 The `port` property **MUST** match the pattern: